Oktoberfest in Munich, Germany the ultimate Beer Festival!

-Overall, we had a terrific time, we loved the electrifying atmosphere and intensity, alcohol obviously is part of the festival but for the two consecutive nights that we were there, we didn’t see any arrests, however, we found it best to get to the park late afternoon, early evening, as people drink all day, and by days end, many were way past the merry stage, having drunk themselves into oblivion, which is not a pretty sight, anyway, Prost to that!
+Overall, we had a terrific time, we loved the electrifying atmosphere and intensity, alcohol obviously is part of the festival but for the two consecutive nights that we were there, we didn’t see any arrests, however, we found it best to get to the park late afternoon or early evening.
+People drinking all day, and by days end, many were way past the merry stage, having drunk themselves into oblivion, which is not a pretty sight, anyway, Prost to that!

 Thank you for dropping by, beer thirty is pretty much when the gates open at the venues, or when you decide to start drinking at what ever time you choose, a bit like declaring it’s “Beer O’ Clock”.
 Cheers